Ogden, UT to Columbus, OH Movers (NEW 2026 Costs)

 • Columbus is less walkable than Ogden with a score of 41 out of 100 vs Ogden's 44 out of 100.

-• Air quality in Columbus is good, and in Ogden it's good.
+• Air quality in Columbus is Good, and in Ogden it's Good.

 • Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

 • State licensing: Although a local license is not required in Ohio, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-• State regulator: You can verify a Ohio moving license and its status through the state's public utilities commission.
+• State regulator: To confirm a moving company's license in Ohio, visit the state's public utilities commission.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Columbus.
+• Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Columbus.
 Get started here.

-• Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for cost-free Released Value Protection from movers, offering minimal coverage with a maximum liability of 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 Where to live in Columbus

-Best neighborhoods for singles:
+Best neighborhoods for singles

 • Downtown